markuslerner/Particular/README.md

 - Create 3d flocking example with world box
 - Create distance matrix for speed optimization
 - Add missing behaviors and params to all behaviors example
-- Consider writing Behaviours as a plugin for matter.js
+- Consider writing behaviors as a plugin for matter.js
 - Create other shapes (box, polygon)
 - Create tabular api docs like https://swiperjs.com/swiper-api